gradzka/SoftwareMonitoringSystem/README.md

 # SoftwareMonitoringSystem
-System for monitoring installed software on computers in LAN
+System for monitoring installed software on computers in LAN.
+Client application in link: https://github.com/Tiamoon/SoftwareMonitoringClient